 If you plan to have a picnic at a winery, don't be THAT guy who takes and never gives.
 Instead, buy a bottle of wine from them.

-If you want to make more than just a day trip out of your Healdsburg wine-tasting trip, use some tips to plan a weekend getaway.
+You can make more than just a day trip out of your Healdsburg wine-tasting trip, you can plan a weekend getaway.